WallStreetMojo

 Revenue Receipts Example: 6 – Dividend received

-If the company has purchased shares for any other company, at the end of the year, if profit is made, the firm would receive the dividend.
-This dividend received would be revenue receipts since
+If the company has purchased shares from any other company, the firm will receive the dividend at the end of the year if a profit is made.
+This dividend received would be a revenue receipt since

 • It doesn’t reduce the assets of the company.